This content is part of an article series.

 Unlike polyunsaturated fats (PUFA) and carbohydrates like glucose and fructose, saturated fats have no known toxicity – even at very high doses – presuming insulin levels are in a normal range.
 Long-chain saturated fats are more easily burned as energy than PUFA.
 The process of converting saturated fat into energy the body can use leaves no toxic byproducts.
 In fact, it leaves nothing but carbon dioxide and water.

-This means that, assuming you are metabolically healthy, you can eat as much saturated fat as you’d like without adverse consequences.
 I’m sure this will come as a surprise to many of you, since we’ve been collectively brainwashed for 50 years to believe that saturated fat makes us fat and causes heart disease.
 If you still believe this is true, watch these two videos (1 and 2) and read all of the articles in my special report on cholesterol, fat and heart disease.

 Verdict: eat as much as you’d like.
 The majority of the fats you consume should be LCSFA.

 Medium-chain triglycerides (MCT) are another type of saturated fat.
 They’re found in coconut and in mother’s milk, and they have unusual properties.
 They’re metabolized differently than long-chain saturated fats; they don’t require bile acids for digestion and they pass directly to the liver via the portal vein.
 This makes MCTs a great source of easily digestible energy.
 They’re so easy to digest, in fact, that they’re used in the liquid hospital formulas fed to patients that have had sections of their intestine removed and aren’t able to digest solid food.

 In addition to being a good energy source, MCTs have therapeutic properties.
 They’re high in lauric acid, a fat found in mother’s milk that has anti-bacterial, anti-viral and antioxidant properties.